some-username-here1/motd-adblock/README.md

 # tf2-adblock
 ## What is it?
-A simple program made for blocking ads that appear in the MoTD of any Source game.
+A simple program made for blocking ads that appear in the MoTD of any Source game (or any other game that also has Pinion, MOTDgd, Unikrn, etc. appear elsewhere).

 ## How does it work?
 By editing the *hosts* file and adding code into it that'll prevent your computer from reaching certain websites, such as http://pinion.gg, resulting in no Ads popping up in the MOTD or in the background.

+### If I don't like the changes and want my hosts file to be back the way it was, is there a file for that?
+Of course!
+There's another file in each OS directory that named something of "reset hosts".

 ## Which Operating Systems (OS for short) are currently supported?
-Linux and Windows!
+Linux and Windows, currently!

 Mac isn't supported yet due to the lack of having a Mac computer myself; but any gained support for Mac is very much appreciated!

 ## But why though?